tensorwavecloud/ScalarLM/docs/cray-docs/docs/deployment/laptop.md

 # Laptop

-Craylm can be run on your laptop for development purposes.
+ScalarLM can be run on your laptop for development purposes.
 It requires Docker.

-Clone the [Craylm repository](https://github.com/cray-lm/cray-lm) and start the server.
+Clone the [ScalarLM repository](https://github.com/tensorwavecloud/scalarlm) and start the server.

 ```
-git clone git@github.com:cray-lm/cray-lm.git
+git clone git@github.com:tensorwavelm/scalarlm.git
-cd cray-lm
+cd scalarlm
 ./cray up
 ```